 More than his numerous scientific writings, which he produced during the Great Nordic Expedition and which have been preserved in part, it is above all his account of the Bering’s Alaskan expedition and its dramatic end, which has carried on his name to this day.
 There were also other records of this voyage made by nautical experts.
 But they strongly emphasized the purely technical aspects of the ride.
 Steller provided a more comprehensive picture of the circumstances and events by incorporating, in addition to the descriptions of natural history, moods and judgements on events that did not diminish the purely objective content of his report, but rather contributed to the creation of an overall picture.

-At yovisto, you may enjoy a video lecture by Dr. Michael Rosenzweig called “Life’s Final Edge?
+At yovisto academic video search, you may enjoy a video lecture by Dr. Michael Rosenzweig called “Life’s Final Edge?
 The Origin and Extinction of Species in a Human-Dominated Earth” as part of the ‘Edges of Life’ series at the University of Arizona.

 References and Further Reading: